dccuchile/spanish-word-embeddings/README.md

     - All words of more than 3 characteres plus a '0' were ommitted (example: 'padre0')

 #### Reference
-Word embeddings computed by [Jorge Pérez](https://github.com/jorgeperezrojas).
-You can use these vectors as you whish under the  license.
+Word embeddings were computed by [Jorge Pérez](https://github.com/jorgeperezrojas).
+You can use these vectors as you wish under the CC-BY-4.0 license.
+You may also want to cite the FastText paper [Enriching Word Vectors with Subword Information](https://arxiv.org/abs/1607.04606)

 ## FastText embeddings from Spanish Wikipedia